MihSawant/java-8-lambdas/README.md

 5. _Runnable:_ It is also a functional Interface as it has only one abstract method run(), so we can implement lambda for the same, and write it when needed.

+### Lambdas are not instances of Anonymous Classes
+    Lambda Expressions are complied using special bytecode instructions called as invoke-dynamic which was introduced in java7.